 Follow my tips to make perfectly cooked Instant Pot Brown Rice.
-With a pressure cooker, you can make fluffy, perfectly cooked short grain brown rice every time!
+With a pressure cooker, you can make perfectly cooked short-grain brown rice every time!

 Brown rice may not be your favorite type of rice, but once you learn the technique of cooking Instant Pot Brown Rice, you will want to make it every day!
 It’s also healthier than white rice, so let’s discover how delicious brown rice can be.